-Many people ask John and Claudia, often with a tone of astonishment: Where do you find your amazing guests?
+Many people ask John & Claudia with a tone of astonishment: How do you find your amazing guests?

 Show Business Roots

-Public Voice Salon continues this spirit to educate and uplift average citizens: via television and You Tube.
+Public Voice Salon continues this civic spirit to educate and uplift average citizens through culture.

-In 2014, John and Claudia befriended the legendary Joe Franklin.
-Joe created the TV talk show in 1950, and was the first to feature such iconic stars as Al Pacino, Barbara Streisand, and Elvis Presley on TV.
-Joe's approbation strenghthend John and Claudia's own mission to reimagine the talk show as a space for cultural dialogue.
+In 2014, John and Claudia befriended Joe Franklin, inventor of the TV talk show.
+Joe was the first to feature such iconic stars as Al Pacino, Barbara Streisand, and Elvis Presley on TV.

 The Humanities: as Seen on TV

-In the 1960s, a time of great hopes for a better world, one in five college students studied the humanities.
-That number is now one in twenty.
-The most popular major today is business.
+In the 1960s, a time of great hope for a better world, one in five college students studied the humanities.
+Today that number is a mere one in twenty.
+"Busines" is now the most popular college major.

-We believe the humanities (literature, philosophy, history) matter more today than ever.
-In addition to science, we also need a rich humanistic curriculum that nurtures imagination, empathy, and critical thinking.
-And helps people communicate in a more precise and interesting way.
+Yet we believe the humanities (literature, philosophy, history) matter more today than ever.
+In addition to science, we need a rich humanistic curriculum that nurtures imagination, empathy, hope, and critical thinking.
+And that helps people communicate better.

-One potential "silver lining" in the dark cloud of this crisis may be a rising planetary reslove to transform education so it nurtures a more just, loving, and peaceful world.
+One potential "silver lining" in the dark cloud of this crisis may be a rising planetary resolve to transform education so it nurtures a more just, loving, healthy, and peaceful world.
 We want to help lead this effort.

-Our host John Bredin is not a "media personality," but a teacher, thinker, and writer whose 15 books include "Teacher as Liberator."
+Our host John Bredin is not a generic media personality, but a teacher, thinker, and author of 15 books.
 His essays have appeared in New York Press, Brooklyn Rail, and Huffington Post.